Mintbase/Grants-Program/applications/logion_wallet.md

 David Schmitz is a legal-tech profile (Law, Management, IT studies) and entrepreneur in blockchain since 2016.
 He has taken part in several certification trainings in Solidity, Substrate and contributed to some projects in Waves, in DeFi on Ethereum.
 This last experience has given birth to the logion network.
-In addition to logion, David is very active in the development of community through Polkadot Francophonie and WalChain.
+In addition to logion, David is very active in the development of community through Mintbase Francophonie and WalChain.

 Gérard Dethier is a software architect, full stack developer and solution designer with a history of working within complex environments and in the IT department of various sectors, such as banking, ticketing and energy supply.